 If you’re writing a blog post for SEO or even otherwise, use an SEO Optimizer tool, like the one from Writesonic, to get a specific word count estimate.

-Writesonic’s SEO Checker and Optimizer goes through the top SERP results and considers the best SEO practices to suggest a word count for a given topic.
+Writesonic’s SEO Checker and Optimizer analyzes the top SERP results and considers the best SEO practices to suggest an ideal blog post length for a given topic.

-But the tool’s usage isn’t limited to knowing the word count.
+But the tool’s usage isn’t limited to determining how long should a blog post be for SEO.
 You can also implement the keywords and suggestions it displays to improve the ranking of your content.

 💡Pro Tip: If you don’t have an article ready to run through the tool, simply add in a short paragraph and the required keywords.
-The tool still displays the word count range and other suggestions.
+The tool still displays the word count range and actionable SEO suggestions.

 3. Check the domain authority of top ranking posts

-If you are writing a blog post to rank for a keyword and the top SERP results have high domain rating (DR), here’s what you can do: write a blog post with a higher word count than the top ranking ones.
+If you are writing a blog post to rank for a keyword and the top SERP results have high domain ratings (DR), here’s what you can do: write a blog post with a higher word count than the top ranking ones — or at least a similar word count..

 We’ll discuss how to increase the word count of an article for SEO in the later sections.